-Cash-burn is an economic term used to describe the flow of cash out of our company or our individual households in excess of our income or savings.
+Technically, cash-burn is an economic term used to describe the flow of cash out of a company or an individual household over and above income or savings.
 Economists study the cash-burn of corporations to determine how healthy they are and how long they are likely to be in business.
 But cash-burn also applies to every family we know.
-Sure, it costs everyone a certain amount of money to live—but many people are literally burning up their cash in unsustainable ways and that can lead to a series case of cash-burn.
+Sure, it costs everyone a certain amount of money to live—but many people are burning up their cash in unsustainable ways, and that can lead to a series case of cash-burn.

-Cash-burn is easy to spot in any household that routinely burns through more cash than they generate in income.
+Cash-burn is easy to spot in any household that routinely burns through more cash than they make.
 And doesn’t matter whether individuals make a lot of money or a modest amount.
 If a person spends more than they make—they are going backwards.
 People can avoid the inevitable for a while if they have credit cards, can get a second mortgage on their home, or purchase items on credit.
 But just as with large corporations, eventually the company will run out of credit and cash, and be forced into closing their doors.
-While companies and individuals like to stay optimistic about their chances to turn things around—it’s often too big a hole to climb out from.
-At that point, they will likely have a bad case of both cash-burn and heartburn at the same time!
+While companies and individuals like to stay optimistic about their chances to turn things around—the hole is usually a very difficult climb.
+At that point, anyone facing that challenge will likely have a bad case of both cash-burn and heartburn at the same time!

 Okay, so cash-burn is painful.
 But what is the cure?
 The good news is that it doesn’t take a visit to the doctor—but it does take some discipline.
 Here are a few necessary steps to heal yourself from the condition:

-2) Determine exactly what your fixed-need costs are.
+2) Determine your fixed-need costs.
 These costs are your rent or mortgage payment; your car payment, food, and any other item that is critical for you and your family to live.

-3) Determine what your “likes” are vs. your “needs.”
-Likes are those things that you enjoy and really like in your life but you could do without if necessary.
-This is probably the hardest list you’ll be making because most of us like to believe that what we like is more important than not.
-For example, Thom loves to have coffee lattes with soymilk.
-He gets them at the local coffee shop most days of the week and they cost $4.15/each.
-While he really, really “likes” them, the truth is that they are not a need and if he cut them out, he could save himself nearly $125/month.
-By determining this list you are identifying things that you could cut out of your life, even if just temporarily, and save yourself serious cash-burn.
-Once you make the list then determine how much they are costing you—be honest!
+3) Uncover what your “likes” are vs. your “needs.”
+Likes are those things that you enjoy and like in your life, but you could do without if necessary.
+Putting together this list is probably one of the most difficult steps you’ll be making because most of us like to believe that what we like is more important than not.
+For example, Thom loves to have coffee lattes with Soymilk.
+He gets them at the local coffee shop most days of the week, and they cost $4.15/each.
+While he really, really “likes” them, the truth is that they are not a “need”, and if he cut them out, he could save himself nearly $125/month.
+By coming up with this list you are identifying things that you could cut out of your life, even if just temporarily, and save yourself serious cash-burn.
+By acknowledging the list, you will finally determine how much all that is actually costing you—so be honest!

-If by some chance you find that you have more income than fixed-need costs, then you can go through your “like” list and include things you really, really appreciate.
+Should you find that you have more income than fixed-need costs, then you can go through your “like” list and include things you really, really appreciate.
 Your challenge is not to include them all—but to determine which of them has the highest value to your quality of life.
-If you can eliminate half of them—and you might have to to make sure you are not suffering from cash-burn—then attempt to eliminate the ones that cost the most and don’t bring in the greatest amount of pleasure.
+If you can eliminate half of them—and you might have to make sure you are not suffering from cash-burn—then attempt to eliminate the ones that cost the most and bring in the least amount of pleasure.